Not Dead But Sleepeth

 The buildings, which are substantially complete, have been on the National Heritage List since 1986 and have been used as a housing estate since 2011 (i.e. shortly after they were used as a filming location for Saint Fidelis).

-Not dead but sleepth
+Not dead but sleepeth

 Tuberculosis was also known as “English consumption” in the British Isles at the time, although the then incurable disease killed a quarter of all adults across Europe in the 19th century.
 At the end of the 19th century, the mortality rate was still 80 per cent.
 More than a third of people aged 15-34 died of tuberculosis.
 Among 20-24 year olds, it was even half.

 Among them was the woman on whose gravestone the body was found.
 The strange thing is: Gerald Ebbs, the murdered man – who, incidentally, was not killed by Joyce but on the spot with a piece of the grave border – was not from Midsomer County.
-So why was he at the grave of Carolina Maria Roberts, placing flowers there?
+So why was he at the grave of Caroline Maria Roberts, placing flowers there?

 That’s what Ben Jones and Gail Stevens are trying to find out at Gerald Ebbs’ flat.
 Just then Tom Barnaby arrives and learns that the victim had collected a great deal of information about March Magna and Sutton-on-the-Hill in Derbyshire, both in the 1870s.
 The two places carved on the gravestone where the body was found.
 A relative?